The 20 Best Beaches Near Orlando for Families

 Daytona Beach

 Daytona Beach is approximately 58 miles from Orlando.
 While this beach near Orlando is always perfect for families, it becomes the destination of choice during spring break.
-The soft white sand continues along the shoreline for more than 23 miles.
+So if you’re visiting during spring break, you may want to pick a quieter beach.

 There is so much more to do than swim at this Florida beach.
 Your time at this beach near Orlando can be spent parasailing, paddleboarding, jet skiing, or playing a rousing game of beach volleyball.
 Your family can also learn how to surf.

 The best time to visit Daytona Beach is between the middle of May and the end of October.
 These months are when sea turtles lay their eggs in the sand.
-The eggs then hatch, and the baby sea turtles make their way back to the ocean.
+The eggs then hatch, and the baby sea turtles return to the ocean.

 If you’re traveling during Spring Break, I would avoid Daytona Beach, although all Florida beaches are crowded during March and early April.